scrapy/scrapy/docs/topics/spiders.rst

    :attr:`~scrapy.spider.BaseSpider.parse` method as callback function for the Requests.

-2. In the callback function you parse the response (web page) and return either :class:`~scrapy.item.Item` objects, :class:`~scrapy.http.Request` objects, or an iterable of both.
-Those Requests will also contain a callback (maybe the same) and will then be followed by downloaded by Scrapy and then their response handled to the specified callback.
+2. In the callback function, you parse the response (web page) and return either :class:`~scrapy.item.Item` objects, :class:`~scrapy.http.Request` objects, or an iterable of both.
+Those Requests will also contain a callback (maybe the same) and will then be downloaded by Scrapy and then their response handled by the specified callback.

-3. In callback functions you parse the page contants, typically using :ref:`topics-selectors` (but you can also use BeautifuSoup, lxml or whatever mechanism you prefer) and generate items with the parsed data.
+3. In callback functions, you parse the page contents, typically using :ref:`topics-selectors` (but you can also use BeautifuSoup, lxml or whatever mechanism you prefer) and generate items with the parsed data.

-4. Finally the items returned from the spider will be typically persisted in some Item pipeline.
+4. Finally, the items returned from the spider will be typically persisted in some Item pipeline.

-Even though this cycles applies (more or less) to any kind of spider, there are different kind of default spiders bundled into Scrapy for different purposes.
+Even though this cycle applies (more or less) to any kind of spider, there are different kinds of default spiders bundled into Scrapy for different purposes.
 We will talk about those types here.